Undivided Resources

 Review IEP documentation

 As Collin tells us, “If it is not written, it doesn’t exist.”
-Just as you did when you took the time to review your child’s IEP, you’ll want to continue to carefully document everything and review any important paperwork you receive, such as your child’s service logs and progress monitoring reports.
-Service logs will show you the dates that a provider, such as a speech therapist, worked with your child and for how long.
-You can compare the minutes logged with your child’s provider against the minutes listed in their IEP to see if they match.
-If you're an Undivided member, you can use this printable service delivery log template to track services:
+Just as you did when you took the time to review your child’s IEP, you’ll want to continue to carefully document everything and review any important paperwork you receive.

 Progress reports should be sent to you multiple times a year, possibly with your child’s report cards.
 These reports should contain your child’s present levels of performance (PLOP), their goals, and number data representing their progress.
 According to Carey, some progress monitoring reports lack detail or contain language that is hard to understand.
 She suggests requesting a meeting with your child’s service providers or teachers to discuss what is written in the report in more detail.
+If your child's progress reports indicate little progress, or if you have other reasons to think service are not being provided, then you could request service logs.

-Carey also suggests looking over your child’s homework and graded assignments.
+Carey suggests looking over your child’s homework and graded assignments.
 For example, if your child’s IEP states that they should have fewer problems per page, whether or not this provision is being followed will be evident by the worksheets they bring home.

 Speak with service providers and teachers